5 Best Practices for Recruiting Physicians with Retention in Mind

 We are all competing for the same providers and the competition is fierce!
 Which is why we need to change our strategies and approach for recruiting physicians.
-Now is the time to recruit and onboard providers with retention in mind.
+Now is the time to focus on recruiting physicians for retention.

-A complex and costly process, provider recruitment and onboarding can cost organizations more than they gain if not well organized and managed.
+A complex and costly process, provider recruitment can cost organizations more than they gain if not well organized and managed.

 Consider these statistics: